CDTFA California Department of Tax and Fee Administration

 Gross income, for California personal income tax purposes, does not include any supplementary payment received by a provider of in-home supportive services, as specified.
 That supplementary payment must be equal to a percentage of the gross receipts of the provider for the sale of the services, plus an amount that is equal to any additional payroll withholding required for federal income tax purposes and for purposes of taxation for the Social Security and Medicare programs, as provided, due to the supplementary payment.

-California State Board of Equalization sales and use tax audits, sales and use tax settlements, sales and use tax installment agreements, Los Angeles BOE audit, Orange County BOE audit, San Bernardino BOE Audit, Riverside BOE Audit, Wholesale BOE sales tax audit problem.
+CDTFA California Department of Tax and Fee Administration formerly California State Board of Equalization sales and use tax audits, sales and use tax settlements, sales and use tax installment agreements, Los Angeles CDTFA BOE audit, Orange County BOE audit, San Bernardino BOE Audit, Riverside BOE Audit, Wholesale CDTFA BOE sales tax audit problem.

 The CA Sales & Use tax audit help line 877-788-2937